skojaku/adv-net-sci/docs/lecture-note/m04-friendship-paradox/degree-distribution.md

 deg = deg.flatten()
 ```

-The degree distribution $p(d)$ can be computed by counting the number of nodes with each degree and dividing by the total number of nodes.
+The degree distribution $p(k)$ can be computed by counting the number of nodes with each degree and dividing by the total number of nodes.

 ```{code-cell} ipython3
 p_deg = np.bincount(deg) / len(deg)